lindleycoetzee/haskell_to_python/chapter_2: lists, ranges, list comprehension and tuples.md

 ### **Tuples**

-Tuples a similar to lists.
+Tuples are similar to lists.
 In Haskell and Python, tuples contain a mix of data types.
 For both Haskell and Python tuples are surrounded by round brackets and the data types are separated by commas.
 The main difference between lists and tuples are that tuples are immutable which means tuples don’t change.
 You cannot append elements to a tuple.
 So that means tuples are fixed in size, so use them when you know how many elements you need.

 | Haskell | Python | Description |
 | ---------- | ---------- | --- |